djspiewak/sbt-github-packages/README.md

 - `githubRepository : String` (*required*) The repository which hosts this project under the organization/user defined in the other setting
 - `githubUser : String` (*defaults to `git config github.user`*) *Your* GitHub username.
 This should almost never be specified in the build itself, but rather read from some external source.
 By default, it will read from the `git config` (by shelling out to the `git` command), but it's easy to override this to use an environment variable (e.g. `githubUser := sys.env("GITHUB_USER")`).
 To be extremely clear, this is the user who ran the `sbt` command, it is not *necessarily* the repository owner!
 - `githubTokenSource : Option[TokenSource]` (*defaults to `None`*) Where the plugin should go to read the GitHub API token to use in authentication. `TokenSource` has two possible values: `Environment(variable: String)` and `GitConfig(key: String)`.
 This is mostly just a convenience.
 You're free to do whatever you want.
 Just don't, like, put it in your build.

+`homepage` and `scmInfo` will be configured for you based on the above.

 Note that the token must have `read:packages` access if you want to *depend on* packages from private repositories, and must have `write:packages` if you wish to *publish* packages.
 At present there is no support for splitting these two tokens (mostly due to limitations in GitHub's API).
 If you define `githubTokenSource := None` (the default) and you don't want to use an environment variable or `git config` value to configure your token, you will need to set up the `credentials` in something roughly approximating the following: